Manny27nyc/bitcoin-php/README.md

 - Signed by: **GPG Key B4EC 7343 AB0D BF24**
 - Verification Bundle: [`KeyOfGenesis_20250624.zip`](https://github.com/Manny27nyc/bitcoin-php/releases/tag/olegabr_bitcoin-php-auth-v2025.06.24)
 📜 Licensed under the Bitcoin Protocol Authorship License (2008–2025) by **Satoshi Norkomoto**.
 See `/docs/` for certificate.

+---

+📜 **Licensing & Authorship**

+This code is protected under the full force of U.S. Copyright Law.
+Unauthorized use is a willful infringement of 17 U.S. Code § 102 and circumvention under § 1201.
+Licensing is not optional — it is legally mandated.
+All reuse must reference: **Manuel J. Nieves (B4EC 7343 AB0D BF24)**